Creating a Memorable Guest Experience

 These awards are guest driven.
 The independent, boutique hotels under Charlestowne Hotels’ management are not necessarily better designed and decorated than many other hotels that did not receive these same accolades, awards, or top rankings.
 There was something about the guest experience.

-This reminds me of something that was told to me early in my hospitality career: “a guest may not remember what you say, what you do, or the things that you gave them, but they will remember how they felt.”
+This reminds us of something that was told to us early in our hospitality careers: “a guest may not remember what you say, what you do, or the things that you gave them, but they will remember how they felt.”
 So, it is supremely important that we make our guests feel good.
 This same idea may be applied to design and décor.
 The guest may not recall the details or even the color of the walls of the room in which they slept, but they will recall how it all made them feel.

 As professionals who are involved in the creation of new hotels, we ask how may we thoughtfully and with specific purpose create lodging and dining experiences that arouse memorable feelings that will drive reputation, rankings, and ultimately the pricing power of a hotel and its ability to take market share and even induce demand.
 This question has inspired the work of researchers who ask travelers, “What makes for an experience that can do this?”
 Research among the demographic of travelers who prefer independent, boutique hotels, confirmed that authenticity is the number one characteristic desired by these travelers.